metabase/macaw/README.md

 Macaw is a limited Clojure wrapper for [JSqlParser](https://github.com/JSQLParser/JSqlParser).
 Similar to its parrot namesake, it's intelligent, can be taught to speak SQL, and has many colors (supports many dialects).

+## Rationale

+JSqlParser does great work actually parsing SQL, but its use of the visitor pattern makes Clojure inter-op very awkward.
+Macaw exists to make working with JSqlParser from within Clojure feel more idiomatic and pleasant, letting you walk over a query with custom callbacks and returning persistent data structures.

+Currently it's especially useful for extracting the columns, tables, and side-effecting commands from a SQL string (see [Query Parsing](#query-parsing)) and also intelligently renaming the columns and tables used in it (see [Query Rewriting](#query-rewriting)).

 # Preliminaries

 ## Building